-- a.
-The initial rent to owner may not exceed the amount approved by the PHA in accordance with HUD requirements. - b.
+- The initial rent to owner may not exceed the amount approved by the PHA in accordance with HUD requirements. - b.
 Changes in the rent to owner shall be determined by the provisions of the lease.
 However, the owner may not raise the rent during the initial term of the lease. - c.
 During the term of the lease (including the initial term of the lease and any extension term), the rent to owner may at no time exceed:

-- U.S. Department of Housing and Urban Development Office of Public and Indian Housing - The reasonable rent for the unit as most recently determined or redetermined by the PHA in accordance with HUD requirements, or - (2) Rent charged by the owner for comparable unassisted units in the premises.
+- The reasonable rent for the unit as most recently determined or redetermined by the PHA in accordance with HUD requirements, or - Rent charged by the owner for comparable unassisted units in the premises.